nodejs/node/doc/api/n-api.md

 This API returns the Undefined object.

-## Working with JavaScript Values - Abstract Operations
+## Working with JavaScript Values and Abstract Operations

 N-API exposes a set of APIs to perform some abstract operations on JavaScript values.
 Some of these operations are documented under [Section 7][]